rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 [An informative 2014 paper](https://reader.elsevier.com/reader/sd/pii/S1532046414001555) has studied the integration of several ontologies for a comparable task labeling medical imaging structures for producing anatomy-based model simulations.

-Since massive government research funding, academic training programs, teams, publications, and commercial development have already been dedicated to widescale adoption of intelligent ($valuable$) and highly regulated clinical radiology systems, *we'll stick here with the deeper basic aspects of neurosymbolic fusion for edge laboratory AI applications and research.*
+Since massive government research funding, academic training programs, corporate teams, publications, and commercial development have already been dedicated to widescale adoption of 'AI' (=$valuable$) for highly regulated clinical radiology systems, *we'll stick here with the deeper basic aspects of neurosymbolic fusion for edge laboratory AI applications and research.*

 ##### ***FMA and OpenGALEN revisited in 2022***